microsoft/pxt-adafruit/docs/lessons/pogo/activity.md

 })
 ```

 The function `acceleration(y)` gets the acceleration value (milli g-force), in the `y` dimension.
 If the `acceleration(y)`is greater than 2000 milli g-force, we will change jumps by 1.
-If jumping is greater than 2000 milli-gravities, then change jumps by 1 and display a smiley on the BBC micro:bit.
+If jumping is greater than 2000 milli-gravities, then change jumps by 1 and display a smiley on the @boardname@.
 Finally, we will remove the smiley image from the screen

 ```blocks